 View photos from last year’s production of Carnival of the Animals to get a taste of the Curtis Family Concert experience.
 PHOTOS: Pete Checchia

-The production of Anansi the Spider is generously supported by Wells Fargo.
+The Community Artist Fellowship at Girard College is generously supported by Wells Fargo.

 The Curtis Institute of Music receives state arts funding support through a grant from the Pennsylvania Council on the Arts, a state agency funded by the Commonwealth of Pennsylvania.